The Burnside bicategory of groupoids: -sets, -actions, and covers

 \section{$G$-sets, $G$-actions, and covers}

 We begin by establishing several equivalent ways to view an ``action'' of a groupoid on a set, and note how the conditions of being finite or free appear from these various perspectives.
+To start with, we set up some basic categorical features of the category of $G$-sets.